emmett1/linuxliveiso/README.md

 ## How to do it?

-Basically you just need your rootfs somewhere then run `./mkiso.sh <path to your rootfs>`, then the iso iso is ready in `iso/` directory.
+Basically you just need your rootfs somewhere then run `./mkiso.sh <path to your rootfs>`, then the iso is ready in `iso/` directory.
 But if you want include some customization and installable, theres a few extra step.

 1. Prepare your rootfs of distro of your choice, i recommend write a script to do it, so you can just run it anytime when you want to make an iso.
 I've provide scripts for some distros `mkrootfs-<distro>.sh`, just modify it to suit your need.
 And i recommend your rootfs directory named `rootfs-<distro name>`, because `mkiso.sh` script use that 'distro name' for customization dir & output iso.
 I suggest make it clean, less modified as possible, any modification put it in `liverootfs-<distro name>`, `live_script.sh` or `post-install.sh` instead.
 2. Prepare your customization files inside `liverootfs-<distro name>` dir.
 You can copy over from `liverootfs` (global customization files) directory then modify it to suit your need.
 For config files like '.Xdefaults', '.bash_profile', '.bashrc' and etc. that should be in user's HOME, place it in `liverootfs-<distro name>/etc/skel/` directory, this skel files will automatically copied over when user is created.